noernimat/nlp_exploratory_data_analysis/README.md

 * Failure means text data used for sentiment predicted is no better than current heuristics.

 **Heuristics**
 * Consider the text data already for analysis.
-Assume that data used to exploratory graph and ext
+Assume that data used to exploratory graph and ext.

 **Formulation of the problem**
-* Data Preparation and Explotratory Data Analysis
+* Data Preparation and Exploratory Data Analysis

 ## Results